robertavram-md/ECGv1/README.md

 ## API Configuration

 The app uses a Hugging Face API for ECG image analysis.
-To use the app:

-1. You'll need a Hugging Face API endpoint and key
+The default installation includes a pre-configured API key, so most users won't need to change anything.

+If you need to use your own API key:

+1. The API key is stored in `APIConfig.swift` (excluded from git)
-2. Create the file `APIConfig.swift` based on the template
+2. This file is pre-configured with the default credentials
-3. Add your API endpoint and key to the configuration file

-The APIConfig.swift file is excluded from Git to prevent credentials from being committed.
+3. If you wish to use your own key, simply modify the `huggingFaceAPIKey` value

+For developers:
+- The actual API credentials are in `APIConfig.swift` (not tracked in git)
+- A template version (`APIConfig.template.swift`) is included for reference
+- The app validates API configuration at startup and provides warnings if not properly set up

 ## Medical Disclaimer